CyanNoir/MAAUN-24-SWE-0008/CBT_app/README.md

 # CBT Flask App

 This is a simple Computer-Based Test (CBT) web application built using Flask.
+This project was built as part of a university assignment.

 ## Features
 - Users can answer questions